unicode-org/icu/docs/userguide/transforms/general/rules.md

     Left-Right Mark, or a Non-Joiner.
 Because of that, it is even safer to use the following:

-    TODO: this code should be part of the preceding list item #4.
         $ignore = \[ \[:mark:\] \[:format:\] \] \* ; # define at the top of your file
         ...
         \[:letter:\] $ignore } z > s ; # convert z after letters into sh

-*Remember that the rules themselves must be in the same normalization format.
+> :point_right: *Remember that the rules themselves must be in the same normalization format.
 Otherwise, nothing will match.
 To do this, run NFD on the rules themselves.
 In some cases, we must rearrange the order of the rules because of masking.
 For example, consider the following rules: *

+TODO: MISSING INFORMATION.

 *If these rules are put in normalized form, then the second rule will mask the first.
 To avoid this, exchange the order because the NFD representation has the accents separate from the base character.
 We will not be able to see this on the screen if accents are rendered correctly.

-The following shows the NFD representation:*
+The following shows the NFD representation:
+TODO: Complete this sentence.